 Chitamba village, Northern Province

-Nevers is a fostering and education project for abandoned orphans, and other impoverished single and double orphans.
-This work was started by Pastor Susan Nawila 30 years ago when she took in twin baby boys she found dumped in a bag in the bush.
+Nevers is a fostering and education project for abandoned orphans and other impoverished single and double orphans.
+This work was started by Pastor Susan Nawila over 30 years ago when she took in twin babies she found dumped in a bag by the roadside.

 People then started bringing other abandoned children to her; a baby dropped into the village latrine, a brother and sister sleeping rough in the market and many more.
 At one stage, she was caring for 150 children who slept with her in the local church.

-In 2000 Susan formed Nevers Club and encouraged local families to each foster 2 or 3 of these 150 orphans.
+In 2000 Susan formed Nevers Club and encouraged local families to each foster 2 or 3 of these orphans and other abandoned children.
 These guardians have very little themselves – it is a case of the poor helping the destitute.
 Susan currently fosters 10 girls and 5 boys.
-The group also support some extremely vulnerable single orphans (father deceased, mothers not earning) and double orphans (living with poor grandparents).
+The group also support some extremely vulnerable single orphans (one parent deceased) and double orphans (living with poor grandparents or other relations).

 Nevers volunteers farm and sell maize and beans to supplement our support and supply the children with food, soap and clothes.

 Please can you help us continue to support these very needy children?

 50% of the girls in the village are married or pregnant by 15, orphans in particular.
 Very few girl orphans start, let alone finish secondary school in Zambia – which makes Esnart’s achievements quite remarkable.

 Please can you donate?